Rain Pains: What is It?

 Why do joints ache when it rains?

-Joint pain in the rain is caused by the changes in barometric pressure, which, in turn, causes a change in the internal pressure in the joints (the joint capsule is filled with synovial fluid) and irritation of the nerve endings in the cartilaginous tissue and receptors.
-Here is how burning and discomfort in the joints appear.
+Joint pain in the rain occurs due to changes in barometric pressure.
+These changes alter the internal pressure within joints (where the joint capsule contains synovial fluid) and irritate nerve endings in cartilage tissue and receptors.
+This is what creates the burning sensation and discomfort in joints.

 image

-Joint pains often happen to people who are overweight or have had some kind of injury in the past.
+Joint pains commonly affect people who are overweight or have previous injuries.

 Why do broken bones ache when it rains?

-For the fracture sites are denser and less flexible, there is an aching pain appearing in these places.
+Since fracture sites are denser and less flexible, they become painful during these adjustments.

 Why do I have a headache when it rains?